Consultant and Contractor – What’s The Difference?

 Ultimately, hiring a consultant or contractor may be more practical for helping your business than hiring a new employee.
 Consultants and contractors are now commonly engaged by employers for their ability to provide specialised skills with greater flexibility and cost savings.

 Looking to hire a consultant or a contractor?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising an agreement, obtain a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising an agreement, obtain a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.